eshraw/structured-prompt-language/README.md

 ## About the Structured Prompt Language (SPL)

 The Structured Prompt Language (SPL) is a declarative language that allows you to create prompts in a more readable and maintainable way as well as making the prompt more efficient.
 SPL is composed of 3 main components, tags, variables, and strings.
+The SPL syntax works within the n8n workflow editor but could be modified to work with other systems.
+This extension works with .spl files.

 ### Tags